 It was getting really late.
 People were expecting another surge to come at any time.
 Amma evaluated what could be brought from the Ashram to the university campus across the backwaters to help the evacuees—things like food, sleeping mats, clothing.
 She then inquired into what all was available at the university in terms of cooking supplies and sent brahmacharis to purchase whatever else was needed.
 Most of the 10,000 straw mats owned by the Ashram were stored on the ground floor and thus were soaked with saltwater.
 Amma had the dry ones packed up and taken across for use at relief centres.
 Similarly, the bottom level of our piles of rice sacks had been soaked in the flood.
 What remained dry was taken for use in the relief work.

 Amma Crosses the Backwaters

-Eventually Amma realised that some of the disciples would not leave the Ashram because Amma had not left.
+Eventually, Amma realized that some of the disciples would not leave the ashram because Amma had not left.
 The ashramites love Amma more than their own lives.
 They could not leave Her in the current situation.
 Amma knew this.
 But She also knew that their families would not understand if something happened to them.
 It could even have brought a bad name to Sanatana Dharma.
-So eventually—after midnight—Amma decided to go across Herself with the 20 or so people who had remained.
+So eventually—after midnight—Amma decided to go across herself with the 20 or so people who had remained.